exonianp/wp-bootstrap5-accordeon-vertical-menu/README.md

 ```

 This initial file produces the functionality of displaying fully compatible with Metronic 8, bootstrap 5, vertical (accordeon) menu.
-1. It only goes to depth two (i.e. main item, submenu item  and children of the submenu).
+1. It goes to depth two (i.e. main item, submenu item  and children of the submenu).
 2. It does contain SQL code to determine if a main menu item is a parent to a child
 3. It does contain SQL code to determine if a submenu has a child